luqas11/battery-debugger/README.md

 - In the server side, a NodeJS backend could handle the requests sent by the ESP and write the values in a CSV file.
 - After that, the backend could start a Python script to plot the values in a PNG image and store it in the server.
 - Finally, a simple static frontend could take the generated PNGs and show them in a more user-friendly webpage.

+The procedure to measure a discharge curve should be:
+1. Disconnect the solar panel (to ensure that the battery is not charging)
+2. Connect a defined load to the battery output
+3. Connect the ESP
+4. Indicate to the server that a new battery test is starting (to save the readings in a new file)
+5. Wait until the battery is depleted
+6. Disconnect the load and the ESP and see the results

+The procedure to measure a charge curve should be:
+1. Completely discharge the battery (to ensure an empty state at the starting point of the curve)
+2. Check the weather conditions and choose an hour early in the morning (to ensure as many sunligh hours as possible)
+3. The tests shoud also be taken in roughly the same days of each year, to have similar sun trajectories
+4. Connect the ESP
+5. Indicate to the server that a new battery test is starting (to save the readings in a new file)
+6. Wait until the battery is full
+7. Disconnect the ESP and see the results